FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models

+We then initialize the target embeddings for each additional token \at{} as a weighted mean over pretrained embeddings of the overlapping tokens from \textbf{E}$^\text{s}$, with the weights given by $\vv{\bm{w}}_a$.
+Due to \sparsemax{}, most of the elements in each $\vv{\bm{w}}_a$ will be zero.
+Note that we use the pretrained embeddings \textbf{E}$^\text{s}$ instead of the auxiliary embeddings \textbf{X}, as only the pretrained embeddings are in the same semantic space as the rest of the transferred Transformer layers.
+Therefore:

-Conceptually, \focus{} uses a cheap and fast-to-train static embedding for tokens in the target vocabulary to find semantically similar overlapping tokens for each additional target token.
-The {pretrained} embeddings of the overlapping tokens are then used to initialize the additional target tokens.
-We describe future work to improve \focus{} in \autoref{app:better-focus}.
+\paragraph{Summary.} \focus{} uses cheap and fast-to-train static embeddings for tokens in the target vocabulary to select semantically similar overlapping tokens for each additional target token.
+The {pretrained} embeddings of the overlapping tokens are then used to initialize embeddings for the additional target tokens.
+In Appendix~\ref{app:further-focus-details}, we provide further implementation details as well as a detailed analysis of the different types of overlapping tokens we encountered in our experiments.

-\paragraph{Analysis of overlapping tokens.} \phantomsection \focus{} relies on overlapping tokens between the new and pretrained vocabularies.
-Ideally, an overlapping token would have the same semantics in the target language vocabulary and in the pretrained vocabulary.
-This is most obviously true for (sub-)words that only occur in the target language.
-Differences in script or peculiarities of the target language (such as German umlauts and other language-specific accented characters) help facilitate such occurrences.
-In many languages, especially online, there is widespread code-switching with English, leading to English words being interspersed within native sentences, which also contributes to shared semantics.
-A considerable share of tokens is also made up of names, named entities, symbols, numbers, and punctuation.
-While these are not exclusive to any particular language, they are likely to possess the same semantics {across} languages, making them good overlapping tokens.

-(Sub-)words that appear in multiple languages are not guaranteed to have the same meaning in all of them.
-For example, \texttt{``fast''} means \texttt{\enquote{nearly}} in German instead of \texttt{``quick''}.
-Obviously, these types of tokens are not ideal.
-Nonetheless, the target language semantics will at least partly be encoded, since the target language was part of the pretraining corpus.
-A real challenge is posed by short subwords, especially in Latin script.
-These tokens are likely to be used across languages in many different semantic contexts.
-However, in these cases, we can again expect the target language semantics to be at least partly encoded.

-Our language-specific tokenizers are trained in the same way as XLM-R for comparability, specifically \texttt{sentencepiece} tokenization~\cite{sentencepiece} with the Unigram algorithm~\cite{unigram2018kudo}.
-We use HuggingFace \texttt{tokenizers} and a vocabulary size of 50k tokens for all languages.
-The resulting vocabularies contain a large amount (roughly 10k tokens) of emojis and Chinese, Japanese, and Korean single characters, which is an artifact of \texttt{sentencepiece}'s \texttt{character\_coverage} parameter (which defaults to 100\%).
-Characters are included in the vocabulary even if they appear only once in the large amount of noisy web-scraped training documents.
-This effectively means that our language-specific vocabularies are roughly 10k tokens smaller in practice, as such single characters rarely occur in the training data.
-For our analysis of overlapping tokens described below, we disregard single characters.
-In practice, one may wish to tune the \texttt{character\_coverage} carefully based on the requirements of the target language if a smaller model is desired.